8 Best B2B Digital Marketing Campaigns for SaaS

 User-generated content

-User-generated content campaigns are a type of marketing that relies on asking your users to create social media content about your brand.
 You can do this on Instagram, Twitter, TikTok, etc. It’s a great way to produce relatable content that provides your target market with social proof with minimal marketing spending.

 Influencer social media posts